- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 - Whether there is, or could be, a distinctive Lake Forest College pedagogy that is broadly shared and practiced by faculty, and that could be favorably communicated to prospective students, parents and supporters as one that contrasts with what prevails on other campuses;

-- Potential implications for the general education curriculum for consideration by CPC;
+- Potential implications for the Forester Fundamental Curriculum for consideration by CPC;

 - Whether student research opportunities should be expanded in the three academic divisions;